sap-tutorials/Tutorials/tutorials/hxe-gcp-getting-started-launcher-xsa/hxe-gcp-getting-started-launcher-xsa.md

 ![IP address](ip.png)

-Alternatively, click on the `Learn more` and follow the steps to create and external IP address.
+Alternatively, click `Learn more` and follow the steps to create and external IP address.

 ![IP Address](7.png)